erostefano/patterns/README.md

 ## Strategy
 Depending on a condition in the Context-Class (in this case StrategyExample) a specific class is instantiated and passed to the interface.

+## Immutable
+Creating an object which cannot be changed.
+This makes sense when you have some fields which should be set and program start and should not be changed later.